xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SLIDE.PASTE**?(effect\_num, speed\_num, advance\_rate\_num,
 soundfile\_text)

-Effect\_num    is a number specifying the transition effect you want to use when displaying the slide.
+Effect\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the transition effect you want to use when displaying the slide.

   - > The numbers correspond to the effects in the Effect list in the
     > Edit Slide dialog box.
 The first effect in the list is 1 (None).

   - > If effect\_num is omitted, the default setting is used.

->
+> &nbsp;

-Speed\_num    is a number from 1 to 10 specifying the speed of the transition effect.
+Speed\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 10 specifying
+the speed of the transition effect.

   - > If speed\_num is omitted, the default setting is used.